andrewjamesford/image-recognition/README.md

 1. Open the app in your web browser.
 2. Select a public image url to send to the image recognition API.
-3. Click the "Upload" button to upload the image and analyze it.
+3. Click the "Process" button to upload the image and analyze it.

 ## API